rust-lang/rustup/README.md

 ## Working with nightly Rust

-Rustup gives you easy access to the nightly compiler and its [experimental features].
+`rustup` gives you easy access to the nightly compiler and its [experimental features].
 To add it just run `rustup toolchain install nightly`: